Skip to main content

 Each escrow contract sends a lock confirmation to the SettlementCoordinator via LayerZero.
 The coordinator collects confirmations from all chains.

 The coordinator checks allLegsDeposited().
 This only returns true when ALL legs on ALL chains have confirmed deposits.
-No releases happen until this condition is met.
+The coordinator then calls executeSettlement(settlementId, recipients[]) on all escrow contracts via LayerZero, revealing recipient addresses only at execution time.

 • Bond tokens on Ethereum go to the buyer’s Ethereum address